glest/io.glest.Glest/README.md

 ## Install Glest Using Flatpak

-1. Install Flatpak for your linux distribution: https://flatpak.org/setup/
+1. Install Flatpak for your linux distribution: https://flatpak.org/setup/ (with flathub).
-2. Download *Glest.flatpak* from: <need link> or `wget <need link>`
+2. Download **Glest.flatpak** from: <need link> or `wget <need link>`
-3. Install by double-clicking on *Glest.flatpak* to install using your graphical package manager, or run `flatpak install Glest.flatpak` in the terminal.
+3. Install by double-clicking on **Glest.flatpak** to install using your graphical package manager, or run `flatpak install Glest.flatpak` in the terminal.
 4. Run Glest from your menu, or in the terminal run `flatpak run io.glest.Glest`

 Note: amd64/x86_64 linux required.